nim-lang/c2nim/doc/c2nim.rst

-c2nim is meant to translate fragments of C code and thus does not follow include files. c2nim cannot parse all of Ansi C and many constructs cannot be represented in Nim: for example `duff's device`:idx: cannot be translated to Nim.
+c2nim is meant to translate fragments of C code and thus does not follow include files. c2nim cannot parse all of ANSI C/C++ and many constructs cannot be represented in Nim: for example `duff's device`:idx: cannot be translated to Nim.